 From the earliest days of Guiding, the movement sought to cater for as many girls as possible, to really fulfil the claim that 'Guiding is open to any girl who is able to make the Promise'.
-The first units, after all, were Girl Scout Patrols which had established themselves independently, then sought an adult to take charge of them when they had to transfer to being Guides and the rulebook insisted they must.
-In urban areas, the gathering of Patrols into larger units was a natural result, but in some areas where girls were more isolated, it was not feasible.
+The first Guides, after all, were Girl Scout Patrols and independent Girl Scouts who had established themselves independently, then sought an adult to take charge of them when they had had to transfer to being Guides and the rulebook insisted they must have an adult female as a Guider.
+In urban areas, the gathering of local Patrols into units was a natural result, but in some areas, where girls were more isolated, it was not feasible.

 Another group were some of those girls who attended boarding schools.
-Where a boarding school had a Headmistress sympathetic to the movement and Mistresses willing to take on the role of Guide Officers in their limited free time, units could flourish at boarding schools, and many did - but in schools where there wasn't a Guide Company established, and the school did not opt to begin one, school timetables and bounds rules usually made it impossible for a girl to join any nearby Guide Company while at school, at least during term time.
+Where a boarding school had a Headmistress sympathetic to the movement and Mistresses willing to take on the role of Guide Officers in their limited free time, units could flourish, and many did - but in schools where there wasn't a Guide Company established, school timetables and bounds rules usually made it impossible for a girl to join any nearby Guide Company, at least during term time.

 A further group who were catered for by Lone Guiding were Extension Guides, as they were then known.
-In those early days education for the disabled was often patchy or more often non-existent.
-The lucky few were sent to special boarding schools for certain disabilities, often from a very young age.
-Otherwise children who were unable to physically attend the local school were usually stuck at home, often with limited contact with other children and no educational provision or training in practical skills, in some cases rarely leaving the room in which they lived.
-Letters of activities from the Lone Guider could both give them a connection with the outside world they were isolated from, and a valuable chance to do some of the activities other girls their age around the country were doing too - a rare chance to be 'the same'.
+In the early 20th century, any education for the disabled was often patchy or more often non-existent.
+The lucky few were sent to special boarding schools catering for specific disabilities, often from a very young age.
+Otherwise, children who were physically unable to attend the local school were usually stuck at home, often with limited contact with other children and no educational provision or training in practical skills, in some cases rarely leaving the room in which they lived.
+Letters of activities from the Lone Guider could both give them a connection with the outside world they were isolated from, and also a valuable chance to do some of the activities other girls their age around the country were doing too - a rare chance to be 'the same'.